Information about therapy

 2. Confidentiality: Reasonable steps should be taken to ensure that you are in a safe and confidential environment.
 If you are not, your counsellor may pause the session until further arrangements are made.
 Charges will still apply.

-I am a registered trainee member of the UK Council for Psychotherapy.
+I am a registered member of the UK Council for Psychotherapy and a registered member of the British Association for Counselling and Psychotherapy.

 In the event of any possible distress arising that might require urgent support outside the scope of the service being offered, please do contact further assistance such as your local A&E (999), GPs, The Samaritans (free numer: 116 123), friends or family.